michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.5 =
+- Fixed a bug that some public methods caused a PHP fatal error "Call to a member function" after submitting a form in multi-sites when a plugin is network-activated.
 - Made the post type class methods, `enquueueStyles()`, `enquueueStyle()`, `enquueueScripts()`, `enquueueScript()`, silently fail when they are called not in the post type page.

 = 3.0.4 =